therealppk/CityByte/README.md

 New and improved!
 Add more description here...

 Below are the new features and improvements we made:
-1. Implemented a wish list to save interesting locations so you can come back and look at them later
+1. New Feature: Implemented a wish list to save interesting locations so you can come back and look at them later
 2. Y
 3. Z
 4. A